 Sweden is often perceived as a low-criminal country.
 However, it faces the role of a regional financial center and money laundering risks resulting from domestic crime, particularly tax crime.
-There is no national AML / CFT coordination mechanism.
+There is no national AML and CFT coordination mechanism.
 Money laundering and financing of terrorism pose problems in Sweden.
 Similar to advanced financial centers, Sweden’s financial sector is also vulnerable to money laundering and terrorist financing and encourages the country to establish an Anti-Money Laundering (AML) system.
 Despite this vulnerability, the number of reported money laundering crimes has fluctuated over the past few years.

 The Swedish Financial Supervisory Authority (SFSA), which is a public authority whose official role is to promote stability and efficiency in the financial system and provide sufficient protection for consumers, is one of the key regulators.
 SFSA authorizes, supervises, and monitors all companies operating in the Swedish financial markets.
 SFSA is responsible to the Ministry of Finance.
 Since money laundering is often carried out by international crime organizations, there are several international organizations involved in the prevention of money laundering.
 For instance, limits may apply to countries where the Council of European companies is allowed to do business.
 Currently, there are more than 25 countries published by the EU, subject to the varying scope of trade sanctions.